Aalyahmonday/ytbplus/FAQ.md

 ##
 ### Q: The app stop playing when I turn off the screen?
 ❖ I‘m pretty sure you have PiP enabled.
-PiP will stop playing when you lock the screen. **This is iOS behave!** Feel free to submit a feedback to Apple.
+PiP will stop playing when you lock the screen. **This is iOS behave!** Feel free to submit feedback to Apple.

 ##
 ### Q: What is **Legacy PiP**?
 Should I enable it?
 ❖ No. I wouldn't suggest you enable Legacy PiP.
 It is a workaround for the speed-up bug that happens on iOS 14.0 - 14.4.2.
 I already mentioned about **Legacy PiP** in [Known issues](#known-issues)

 ##
 ### Q: Why can't I disable Background playback?!?
-I turned off Background playpack in uYou Settings!
+I turned off Background playback in uYou Settings!
-- FYI, **YouPiP** enables Background playpack by default.
+- FYI, **YouPiP** enables Background playback by default.
 Therefore, you can't completely disable Background playback.
 - In case you hate Background playback that much: Extract the IPA, go to `Payload > YouTube.app > Frameworks`, delete **YouPiP.dylib**, and then re-create the IPA.
 Or you can just make your own version without YouPiP.
 ##

 ### Q: Why can't I receive push notifications?
-- Due to sideload‘s limitation: pussh notifications will not work if you use a free developer account.
+- Due to sideload‘s limitation: push notifications will not work if you use a free developer account.
 - If you have a paid developer account, take a look at [SignTools](https://github.com/SignTools/SignTools).
-With some effort, you can fix push notifcations.
+With some effort, you can fix push notifications.

 ##
 ### Q: What is the difference between uYou normal download and uYou Local download?